 The majority of our vitamin D comes from the sun and a small amount comes from our diet.
 Surprisingly, even though Australia is known for its sunny weather, approximately one-third of Australians are deficient in vitamin D.

-With the knowledge that vitamin D increases the effect of calcium, it is common sense to assume that it would reduce the risk of fractures.
-To make the assumption even stronger, vitamin D supplementation also leads to an increase in bone mineral density [2-3].
+With the knowledge that vitamin D increases the effect of calcium, it is common sense to assume that it would be good for bone health.
+To make the assumption even stronger, supplementation also leads to an increase in bone mineral density.

-Although in theory vitamin D supplementation should reduce fractures risk, after going through every study in the past 20 years on the subject, the conclusion I came to was that vitamin D supplementation does not reduce the risk of fractures in the general elderly population.
+In theory vitamin D supplements should reduce fractures risk.
+After going through every study in the past 20 years on the subject, the conclusion seemed to be that vitamin D supplements do not reduce the risk of fractures in the general elderly population.

-If you are deficient, vitamin D supplementation could be a wise choice.
-For anybody else, or anybody who does not want to supplement, the best thing to do is ensure you get enough sunlight and have a healthy diet containing plenty of vitamin D.
+If you are deficient, vitamin D supplements could be a wise choice.
+For anybody else, or anybody who does not want to supplement, the best thing to do is to increase sun exposure.
+Another addition is a healthy diet containing plenty of vitamin D.

 People with darker skin can require up to 3-6x the amount, which can be difficult to reach.
-It is even more difficult to reach if you have something preventing you from being outside as much as you would like – a 9-5 job for example.
+It is even more difficult to reach if you have something preventing you from being outside easily.
+It can be hard to get sufficient sunlight if you have a 9-5 job for example.

-Getting any more sunlight than this will not increase your vitamin D levels any further, but it can increase your risk of skin cancer, so it is a bit of a balancing act.
+Getting any more sunlight than this will not increase your vitamin D levels further in a beneficial way.
+But it can increase your risk of skin cancer, so it is a bit of a balancing act.
 While sunscreen protects you from UV radiation, it also blocks vitamin D absorption as well.

 By keeping vitamin D levels high, consuming sufficient calcium and staying active, it is possible to drastically reduce the risk of falls and fractures.
-Avoiding falls and fractures can help maintain a high level of physical function for an extended period of time, which is something I’m sure the majority of us would like to achieve.
+Avoiding falls and fractures can help maintain a high level of physical function for an extended period of time.
+This is something I’m sure the majority of us would like to achieve.